watspeed/cloud-computing-security-essentials/lab3/lab3-guide2.md

    >**Note**: You could also use the container IP address in your browser.

 <validation step="f87beab3-3bb6-467e-839f-c821f172a4b8" />

 > **Congratulations** on completing the task!

-Now, it's time to validate it.
-Here are the steps:
-> - If you receive a success message, you can proceed to the next task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+### Overview of Checking Deployment Stats:

+After deploying your web server, you can monitor its deployment stats through the Azure portal:

+1. Navigate to the created Azure container instance (ACI)
+2. From the Overview tab, view metrics such as CPU, memory usage, and network statistics.
+3. You can check the status of the Azure Container instance,  if it is Stopped/Running.
+4. Manage the instance by starting or stopping it as needed

 ## Review
 In this lab, you have completed:
 - Created a container instance